The answers to frequently asked questions on subscription rates.

 A. You need to be retired from full-time employment, be over 65 years of age and have had ten years or more continuous membership of the IET to be eligible for this discount.
-You can apply either in writing or by calling the Member and Customer Service Centre on +44 (0)1438 765678.
+You can apply either in writing or by calling Membership Services on +44 (0)1438 765678.

 Once you are registered as eligible for the discount it will be applied each year.

 The Board of Trustees has agreed to set membership subscription rates in local currency for the Institution's priority areas of India and China so as to offer local subscription rates which reflect the economic circumstances and inflation in these countries.

 Although Direct Debit is the IET’s preferred method of payment, we do not offer monthly Direct Debit.
 Monthly payments would attract much higher processing fees.
 We are trying to keep the overall processing costs to a minimum to ensure that your membership fees are put to best use.

 If your employer is willing to pay for your subscription, they can complete their payment details on your renewal notice/application form or pay over the phone by contacting Membership Services on +44 (0) 1438 765678.

 Alternatively, you can pay your subscription.
 You may be able to claim the fee from your employer by going to My IET and accessing your online receipt once your payment has been processed.